-In this episode of Advanced Autonomy, we are joined by Carl Brackpool, research associate at the Colorado School of Mines.
-In this conversation, we...
+In this episode, we are joined by Carl Brackpool, research associate at the Colorado School of Mines, to discuss the intersection of mining with AVs.

-Wondering how you can deploy autonomous vehicle solutions at your organization?
-In this video, our Senior Business Manager, Jordan Stern, details the exact path companies can take to start their AV journey today.
+Wondering how you can deploy AV solutions?
+In this video, Jordan Stern, details the exact path companies can take to start their AV journey today.